SSPENELOPE/react-weatherapp/README.md

 # What is this?
 - This is a recreation of my school project (Weather Dashboard) using many different technologies.
 The front end of this application is built using React.
 The back end of this application is built using ASP.NET Core.
 The database for this application is a azureSQL database and the application is deployed on azure web services.

-- This is essentially a knock off weather app created by your's truly.
-It is star citizen themed, well because I love space and star citizen.
+- This is a weather app and it is star citizen themed, well because I love space and star citizen.
 Search a city and get the weather.
 I've added as much as I can to ensure it includes most of the major criteria you would want in a production site.

 - The site works on all size devices to include MOST modern mobile phones.
 If the pixel width is below 300 I cant promise anything will look as it should.